Customization APIs

 Sample Batch Request JSON

-• Delete the two populators whose value is specified with the objects of the deletes array.
+• Delete two populators as specified in the deletes array.

 {